Check this out!

 It turns out that most (all?) such incidents are investigated by the NTSB.
 And they then write a report.
 And then somebody puts all the reports into a database and makes them available on the internet.
 How helpful!
 For my purposes, I mostly care about the location each impact site.
 Some reports actually have a lat/lon pair, while others have a range/bearing from some "observing" airport.
 Many reports don't have either, but there isn't a lot I can do about that.

-And I just learned that in 2016 a Boeing 777 cleared Mt.
+And I learned of exciting things looking at this.
+For instance in 2016 a Boeing 777 cleared Mt.
 Wilson by 1000 ft, not counting the towers.
-Some people live dangerously.
+And this happened.